-But we were very happy to welcome Maria and Antonio, who we hadn’t seen for a very long time!
+But I was very happy to welcome Maria and Antonio, who I hadn’t seen for a very long time!
 They arrived at around 9.45am, but were kind enough to go drink coffee around the corner until we’d crawled out of bed …

 Laura’s father also kindly lent them the money to do so!
 They were arriving without local currency, so we gave Tina the money for M&A’s ride – then he gave some of it back to them to buy coffee and media lunas.

-We let them get settled in before Steph took us to a local market, then to meet some random dead people at La Recoleta Cemetery.
+We let them get settled in before heading off to meet some random dead people at La Recoleta Cemetery.
 We’ll visit some non-random dead people in La Chacarita Cemetery another day.